ncagle/DNS-over-HTTPS/WIP:-libcurl-API-and-expected-string-encodings.md

 Notes:
 - Encodings describe how the string _should_ work, based on content and how/where it is being used.
 This may differ from reality depending on build configuration.
 - Please feel free to add any missing API to the list.
-- Entries with marked with `?` are yet to be finalized.
+- Entries marked with `?` are yet to be finalized.
 - An interesting category is for example the referrer string which is normally a URL, where UTF-8 support is expect, but the value is effectively a raw, zero-terminate string.

 String types: